codepo8/developer-advocacy-handbook/use-the-web.md

 lot of our time.
 A lot of money is being made by giving "social media consulting" and "growth hacking" trainings and it is tempting to use the same tricks that are reminiscent of "search engine optimisation" back in the days.
-While the tricks told in most of these will give you instant success, this success will also fizz out faster than you can say "hype".
+While the tricks taught in most of these will give you instant success, this success will also fizz out faster than you can say "hype".

-Be aware of that -- your job is to use the web as a communication and distribution channel -- not to make a mint in a week selling snake oil.
+> **Warning:** Be aware of that -- your job is to use the web as a communication and distribution channel -- not to make a mint in a week selling snake oil.
 This would kill your reputation and as stated before your reputation, integrity and honesty is what makes you a developer advocate.
 Losing